-*If the Reiki practitioner has a office, what do you feel when you walk in to it?
+*If the Reiki practitioner has an office, what do you feel when you walk into it?
 Comfortable?
 Uncomfortable?
 Do you feel like it is dirty, but it doesn't appear to be dirty?
 Does it feel clean?
 Is it cluttered?
 Do the sheets on the Reiki table feel clean?
 Smell clean?
 Does the room feel smothering due to fragrance?
 Is the Reiki practitioner placing crystals under the table?
-Some people are very sensitive to this. (if so, are they energetically clearing the stones after each session with other people?)
+Some people are very sensitive to this.
+(If so, are they energetically clearing the stones after each session with other people?)
 Ask if they are.
 Have them removed for your session if you wish.
 Again, notice what you feel.
 Don't dismiss your intuitions about this office.
-If negative feeling in anyway, I would suggest to leave and find another Reiki practitioner.
+If negative feeling in anyway, I would suggest leaving and find another Reiki practitioner.
 One cannot heal in the presence of negativity, whether it is from the practitioner's personality or from their office.

 Here is to our Well-being.